AmberForrester/Portfolio/README.md

     <main className='relative bg-black'>
       <div>
 ```
-7. Extend the theme(consistent styling) adding your preferred colours by first removing the existing backgroundImage code within your `tailwind.config.ts` file:
+7. Remove the existing backgroundImage code within your `tailwind.config.ts` file and extend the theme by adding your preferred colours:
 ```ts
 theme: {
     extend: {